afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w5-notes.md

 ## Overview

-- Longitudinal control of an autonomous vehicle involves tracking a speed profile along a fixed path, and can be achieved with reasonable accuracy using classic control techniques.
+- Longitudinal control of an autonomous vehicle involves tracking a **speed profile** along a fixed path, and can be achieved with reasonable accuracy using **classic control techniques**.
 - This week, you will learn how to develop a baseline controller that is applicable for a significant subset of driving conditions, which include most non-evasive or highly-dynamic motions.

 **Learning Objectives**